reuk/wayverb/docs/work_log/work_log.md

 * boundary modelling
 * test raytracer, try to find why disparity between implementations ocurrs
 * find out why bedroom model nodes sometimes think they are inside even when they are not

+* Get in touch with Damian Murphy with specific questions
+    * about boundary modelling?

+* haart - look at audio file stuff
+    * think about whether to split into a couple of classes instead of one class